 Use Agile

-Stakeholders can engage frequently to provide feedback
+Stakeholders can engage regularly and provide ongoing feedback

 Use Waterfall